marcsolanadal/ion-fiddles/notes/react/one-way-data-binding.md

 ### Common mistakes

-In React and Redux when using thunks is to call the thunk action and use the returned promise to get the data and do some operation.
+In React and Redux when using thunks is a common mistake to call the thunk action and use the returned promise to get the data and do some operation.

 ```javascript
 # LoginActions.js